 The reserved actions are handled directly by the Packet Framework without the user being able to change their meaning through the table action handler configuration.
 A special category of the reserved actions is represented by the next hop actions, which regulate the packet flow between input ports, tables and output ports through the pipeline.
-Table 33 lists the next hop actions.
-Table 33 Next Hop Actions (Reserved)
+Table 23.16 lists the next hop actions.

-Next hop Description

-action

-1 Drop Drop the current packet.

-2 Send to Send the current packet to specified output port.
-The output port ID is

-output port metadata stored in the same table entry.
+Next hop action 1 Drop Drop the current packet.
+2 Send to output port Send the current packet to specified output port.
+The output port ID is metadata stored in the same table entry.
 3 Send to Send the current packet to specified table.
-The table ID is metadata

-table stored in the same table entry.
+The table ID is metadata stored in the same table entry.